mozhenling/doge-erm/README.md

 ## Experiments on Real-World Datasets for FISIP Verification
 (TABLE III of the paper)
-he codes, data, sweep records of the experiments based on the real-world datasets for FISIP verification are available in the following links:
+The codes, data, sweep records of the experiments based on the real-world datasets for FISIP verification are available in the following links: